gifale95/NED/README.md

 If you use the Neural Encoding Dataset, please cite:

 > *Gifford AT, Cichy RM.
 2024.
+The Neural Encoding Dataset.
 In preparation. https://github.com/gifale95/NED*

 [ned_website]: https://www.alegifford.com/projects/ned/